Improving Professional License Transfers for Military Spouses

 License Transfers for Military Spouses: How to Improve

 In February 2020, the Department of Defense provided a report to Congress titled Military Spouse Licensure: State Best Practices and Strategies for Achieving Reciprocity.
-This report provides paths to improvement for states’ licensing practices.
+This report discusses paths to improvement for states’ licensing practices.
 The long-term solutions outlined in this report include the full implementation of interstate compacts.

 Military Spouse Residency Relief Act